by John Salt - Last Updated June 2024

 There are many different kinds such as clamp mount that will clamp to a desk edge.
 Or ones with suction cups on the bottom that will stick to the bench/table top.

-Fastener mount vices are the other option that you bolt down to your workbench/table top - very sturdy for heavier holding.
+Fastener mount vices are the other option that you bolt down to your workbench/table top - very sturdy for heavy holding.

 Digital Calipers or just regular calipers is another tool I feel is almost a must have in this hobby.

-I use mine all the time for measuring pushrod lengths, shaft diameters, bearing sizes, screw lengths, drill bit diameters, pitch slider centering on the tail shaft, spacer washer thickness, clutch liner thickness, swash height, servo wheel hole distances; just to name a few of the uses off the top of my head.
+I use mine all the time for measuring pushrod lengths, shaft diameters, bearing sizes, screw lengths, drill bit diameters, pitch slider centering on the tail shaft, spacer washer thickness, clutch liner thickness, swash height, servo wheel hole distances, carbon fiber plate thickness just to name a few of the uses off the top of my head.

-I'm sure I could come up with at least another dozen or so just related to RC helicopters, and a magnitude of others or so for all the other things I use them for around the shop & house.
+I'm sure I could come up with at least another dozen or so just related to RC helicopters, and a magnitude more for all the other things I use them for around the shop & house.

 Below is a video I made going over some of the basics of what I personally look for in a multi meter.
 It's an overview I did on the Fluke 17B+.
 Overkill meter for the average RC hobbyist, but at 1/4 the cost of the Fluke the 87V, with many of the same functions, it's a decent value for a very good quality & safe meter.

 Another really good "RC hobbyist" DMM on the market in my opinion is the Fluke 101.
-It's small, it's got all the important features you'll need for RC usage, plus continuity test along with Fluke's legendary safety, quality & robustness for around $60 USD.
+It's small, it's got the important features you'll need for RC usage along with Fluke's legendary safety, quality & robustness for around $60 USD.

 Metric tap-and-die set or at least 3 of the most commonly used sizes such as M3-0.5, M4-0.7, and M5-0.8.